How

 instead of thousandths of an inch off.

-The example shown below is part of a
+below is part of a

-bracket to mount the
+bracket used to mount the

 Taig